Introduction

 - Ate a Large Quantity: If a very small dog ate a very large amount of cat food, the sheer volume could cause significant discomfort or vomiting.

-- Underlying Health Conditions: For dogs with conditions like kidney or liver disease, the different nutrient profile (especially the high protein) is not ideal.
+- Underlying Health Conditions: For dogs with kidney, liver, endocrine, or chronic GI disease, the richer nutrient profile may cause complications.

 If your dog is otherwise healthy, you can likely manage the situation at home by monitoring them closely.